iberius96/B-GAN/README.md

 # B-GAN - A multimodal smartphone-based authentication system

-Access full code documentation [here](https://iberius96.github.io/B-GAN)
+Access to the full code documentation can be found [here](https://iberius96.github.io/B-GAN).
+Demo paper published from this work: ["Demo: A Multimodal Behavioral Biometric Scheme for Smartphone User Authentication (MBBS)"](https://doi.org/10.1145/3589608.3595083).

 ---